nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/RARE_REST.md

 ### Creating the .gitignore

 Once the project is set up, make sure you create a `.gitignore` file and put the content at [this URL](https://www.toptal.com/developers/gitignore/api/django) in there before your first commit.
 Finally, create a local git repo with `git init` and connect it to your team's server side github repo with `git remote add origin <github ssh url>`.
+Once you have everything setup, push up the code.
+The other team members can now clone down the new Django project repo.

 ## Rare ERD from Database Team